maisam2004/travel_planning_project/readm.md

 To set up the database structure for this application, I began by installing PostgreSQL on my local machine.
 Once installed, I accessed the PostgreSQL SQL shell command prompt and created a new database named "traveling_app".
 This database served as the foundation for storing all application data.

-To create the necessary tables within the "traveling_app" database, I ran the Flask application.
+To create the necessary tables within the "***traveling_planning***" database, I ran the Flask application.
 Each time the application was executed, the required tables, including those for users, destinations, travel packages, wished holidays, and user images, were automatically generated within the database.
 This process ensured that the database structure aligned with the application's data model, facilitating efficient data storage and retrieval.

 To ensure the proper creation of database tables, I meticulously examined the forms utilized on each page of the application.
 Understanding the data input requirements of these forms was crucial for designing the database schema effectively.